AI answer sources are pages, domains, and materials that AI models can use when generating answers to users’ questions.

 Example:

-While analyzing sources, you might notice a few typical situations.
+When you analyze sources, you might notice a few typical situations.

 Possible reasons: